marcelm/cutadapt/doc/ideas.rst

   command line
 - more tests for the alignment algorithm
 - ``--detect`` prints out best guess which of the given adapters is the correct one
-- it seems the str.find optimization isn't very helpful.
-In any case, it should be moved into the Aligner class.
 - allow to remove not the adapter itself, but the sequence before or after it
 - warn when given adapter sequence contains non-IUPAC characters
 - extensible file type detection